[Update] The report from the event is now available.

 What was once considered science fiction is becoming a reality at an accelerated pace.
 What can sci-fi teach us about the future of digital politics?
 Can it inform better policies?
 If so, how?

+What can sci-fi teach us about digital politics and its future? is part of the series Geneva Digital Talks.
 With this event, we want bring two very different constituencies together: Sci-fi authors and sci-fi enthusiasts on the one side, and policy makers, diplomats, and international relations professionals dealing with digital politics on the other.
 What discussions emerge and what lessons can be learned at the intersection of the two?
 What happens when science fiction and policy meet?

 This event will create a safe and fertile place for thought experiments by social scientists, policy makers, and diplomats – inspired by the imagination of sci-fi authors and by the meeting of different professional cultures and mind-sets.
 It will allow us to take a moment in our busy lives for thinking through technological developments and their impact on the way we work, live, and organise our world.